 Black Scorpion Arnis.
-However, like the 'curry' of India, each family in the Philippines derives their own unique version of Arnis; so, one could essentially say that I learned the "Repiedad" style of Arnis.
+However, as each family in the Philippines derives their own unique application of Arnis, one could essentially say that I learned the 'Repiedad' style of Arnis.

 WHAT OTHER STYLES OF MARTIAL ARTS HAVE YOU STUDIED?

-Beyond the styles that I am ranked in, I have also explored: Karate, Capoeira, Aikido, Tae Kwon Do, Kickboxing, Wing Chun, Muay Thai, Gracie Jiu Jitsu, Brazilian Jiu Jitsu, Jeet Kune Do, Krav Maga and Tai Chi.
+Beyond what I am recognized in, I have also explored: Karate, Capoeira, Aikido, Tae Kwon Do, Kickboxing, Wing Chun, Muay Thai, Gracie Jiu Jitsu, Brazilian Jiu Jitsu, Jeet Kune Do, Krav Maga and Tai Chi.

-WHY DO YOU FOCUS ON ARNIS IF YOU'VE STUDIED VARIOUS OTHER STYLES?
+WHY DO YOU FOCUS ON ARNIS IF YOU'VE STUDIED SO MANY OTHER STYLES?

-WHICH ASPECT OF ARNIS DO YOU FOCUS ON THE MOST?
+WHICH APPLICATION OF ARNIS DO YOU FOCUS ON THE MOST?

 HOW LONG HAVE YOU BEEN TEACHING MARTIAL ARTS?